Bornean clouded leopard

 The Bornean clouded leopard (Neofelis diardi borneensis) is a subspecies of the Sunda clouded leopard.
-It is native to the island of Borneo, and differs from the Batu-Sumatran clouded leopard in the shape and frequency of spots, as well as in cranio-mandibular and dental characters.
+It is native to the island of Borneo, and differs from the Sumatran clouded leopard in the shape and frequency of spots, as well as in cranio-mandibular and dental characters.
 In 2017, the Cat Classification Taskforce of the Cat Specialist Group recognized the validity of this subspecies.

 Habitat and distribution

 In Kalimantan, it was recorded in Sabangau National Park.

 In northern Sarawak, it was recorded in mixed dipterocarp forest outside a protected area at elevations of 1000 to 1215 m.

 In Sabah, it was recorded in Danum Valley Conservation Area, Ulu Segama, Malua and Kabili-Sepilok Forest Reserves, Tabin Wildlife Reserve and the Lower Kinabatangan Wildlife Sanctuary.

 Ecology

 Results of a camera-trapping survey revealed that it is largely nocturnal.
 A radio-collared female had a home range of around 23 km2 in 109 days.